 The world-renowned baroque ensemble Concerto Copenhagen will give a concert in the Great Guild concert hall of Riga.

-The laying of the ground stone of the new tobacco factory will provide the setting for a meeting between Danish and Latvian representatives of creative industries.
+The presentation of sketches for the new tobacco factory and a conference will provide the setting for meetings between Danish and Latvian representatives of creative industries.

-Formerly known as Efterklang, the band Liima continues to enjoy great popularity in Lithuania.
+Formerly known as Efterklang, the band Liima has long enjoyed great popularity in the Baltics.
 The concert will take place at the fashionable venue Kultūros baras Kablys.

-The festival will have a strong Danish presence of film screenings and lectures as well as exchange activities between Danish and Lithuanian producers, distributors and creative professionals.
+The festival will have a strong Danish presence with film screenings and lectures as well as exchange activities between Danish and Lithuanian producers, distributors and creative professionals.

 An exhibition about Danish architect Jan Gehl’s life and work, globally and in Lithuania, will open in Vilnius.
-It is projected that the exhibition will be accompanied by a Lithuanian translation of Gehl’s internationally acclaimed publication “Cities for People”.
+Jan Gehl himself will be visiting Vilnius for the opening of the exhibition where he will also give lectures about his world-renowned methods.